alidcast/infra.aws/README.md

 Manage AWS infrastructure with Clojure and EDN.

+Infra's configuration API preserves AWS's cloudformation options while providing shorthands and utilities that make it easier to configure complex templates.

 Note: Currently you can only create resources via the repl but that still beats having to create resources manually via the aws console or having to define configurations via YAML/JSON files.
 In the future Infra might provide a cli and terminal interface for creating cloudformation stacks.

 ## Docs